 Kirk Frost: Why He Faces Jail Time If He Doesn’t Take A Paternity Test — Lawyer Speaks

-On the ‘Love & Hip Hop’ reunion special, Kirk Frost STILL refused to take a paternity test to determine if he’s the father of Jasmine Washington’s baby.
+‘Love & Hip Hop’ star Kirk Frost is STILL refusing to take a paternity test to determine if he’s the father of Jasmine Washington’s baby.
 We’ve got new details on how he’s risking jail time by not providing his DNA.

 For months now Jasmine Washington has been demanding that Kirk Frost, 48, man up and take a paternity test to prove he’s the father of her nearly one-year-old son Kannon.
 The Love & Hip Hop: Atlanta star has been dodging giving up his DNA, even though his wife Rasheeda, 35, has said that if the baby turns out to be his, she would stay with him.
 If the 27-year-old gets a court order to forcing Kirk to take the test and he still refuses, the reality star could end up behind bars!
 “If Kirk has been court ordered to submit to a paternity test and fails to do so, the court may hold him in contempt, order him to pay attorney’s fees and possibly even incarcerate him until he complies and takes the test,” high-powered family law attorney Randall Kessler tells HollywoodLife.com EXCLUSIVELY.